Market Match Promotes Healthy Eating, Supports Local Farmers

 Market Match is an incentive program that doubles the value of CalFresh EBT (formerly known as food stamps) at participating farmers’ markets.
 CalFresh shoppers can swipe their EBT card at the farmers’ market manager booth and receive double the amount in tokens/vouchers, up to a certain amount.

 It’s a win-win program that boosts the nutritional purchasing power of CalFresh shoppers while directly supporting local farmers.

 At North County Farmers Markets (Paso Robles, Atascadero, Templeton and Los Osos), CalFresh shoppers can swipe their benefit card for $15 and receive $30 in tokens.
-During the month of June, North County Farmers’ Markets are increasing the match to $20.
-The San Luis Obispo downtown farmers’ market on Thursday evenings also participates in Market Match, with up to $10 in match.
+The San Luis Obispo downtown farmers’ market on Thursday evenings and the Morro Bay farmers market also participate in Market Match, with up to $15 in match.
 Shoppers can match at multiple markets in the same month.

 For example, a family could shop at the Templeton market on a Saturday, swiping $15 of CalFresh EBT and getting an extra $15 in vouchers for a total of $30 to spend at the market.
-(As a bonus in June, the match would go up to $20, for a total of $35.)
 The family could then shop at the Paso Robles on Tuesday and do the same, for a total of $60 worth of local produce.
 Local farmers receive the full $60.